marbocub/NasVolumeWatcher/README.md

 If you use Synology's NAS, we recommend setup a task below.

 * python3 yourpath/volumewatch.py : Every 1 hour or start by manual.

+The volumefind.py selects rows that needed to be (re-)hashed, calculates the hashes and updates the rows.
+So you can simply quickly update hashes by combining volumewatch.py and volumefind.py.

 ## License